 Ceruloplasmin Blood Test

-A Ceruloplasmin Test is used to diagnose Wilson's disease and other copper deficiency conditions.
+The Ceruloplasmin Blood Test measures ceruloplasmin levels in the blood to screen for Wilson's disease and other copper deficiency conditions.

 - Behavioral changes

 - Persistent involuntary muscle contractions that cause repetitive or twisting motions

 - Dark brown rings around the iris of the eyes